5 Tips to Protect Your Vehicle from Theft

 Are there times of year when a vehicle may be more vulnerable to theft?

-Vehicle theft increases in the summer, spiking in July.9 The National Highway Traffic Safety Administration (NHTSA) also holds its anti-theft campaign — National Vehicle Theft Prevention Month — annually to call attention to the problem.
-But you should remain vigilant year-round: “warm-up thefts10 can be common in winter months, even in Texas.
+Vehicle theft increases in the summer, spiking in July.
+That’s when the National Highway Traffic Safety Administration (NHTSA) holds its anti-theft campaign — National Vehicle Theft Prevention Month — to call attention to the problem.
+But you should remain vigilant year-round, since “warm-up thefts9 can be common in winter months.

-Which vehicles are most attractive to thieves?
-Why?
+Which vehicles are most attractive to thieves — and why?

 Nearly three-quarters of all motor vehicles stolen are passenger cars.
-Each year, the National Insurance Crime Bureau releases “Hot Wheels”,11 its annual auto theft report.
-This report lists the most stolen vehicles.
+Each year, the National Insurance Crime Bureau releases its most stolen vehicles report.10 For 2023, the top five stolen vehicles included the Hyundai Elantra, Hyundai Sonata, Kia Optima, Chevrolet Silverado 1500 and Kia Soul.

 What should you do if your vehicle is stolen?